Y4NN777/Y7-Jprompter/README.md

 > **Transform regular prompts into powerful structured JSON prompts that get better AI results.**

-PromptForge is a cutting-edge web application that leverages Google's Gemini AI to convert natural language prompts into structured JSON formats, making your AI interactions more precise, consistent, and effective.
+PromptForge7 is a cutting-edge web application that leverages Google's Gemini AI to convert natural language prompts into structured JSON formats, making your AI interactions more precise, consistent, and effective.

 ## ✨ Features